A tactical time slot management problem under mixed logit demand: Solution approach

-\item[-] \textbf{High-utility slot insertion:} This operator adds delivery options that offer higher perceived utility on average compared to opting out.
-Options are ranked in each scenario relative to the opt-out option, and these rankings are averaged to create a final ordered list.
-Each customer in array \(D\) is then assigned a random number of options from this list, starting with the highest average utility values.
+\item[-] \textbf{High-utility slot repair:} This operator identifies delivery alternatives that offer higher utility than the opt-out alternative.
+For each customer in \(D\), it evaluates potential alternatives across all scenarios, ranking them based on their utility.
+Assignments are then made based on this ranked list.

-\item[-] \textbf{Greedy insertion:} The Greedy insertion strategy optimizes vehicle usage by focusing on delivery options available to customers in the same spatial neighborhood.
-It identifies the neighborhood for each affected customer in array \(D\), prioritizes underutilized time slots within that cluster, and randomly assigns a selection of these slots to the impacted customer.
-The operator selects options with the lowest delivery discount that maintains a utility higher than the opt-out threshold, based on rankings across multiple scenarios.
+\item[-] \textbf{Greedy repair:} This strategy prioritizes delivery alternatives within the same spatial neighborhood to reduce vehicle utilization.
+It identifies underutilized time slots in each customer's neighborhood, selecting the lowest discount rate that exceeds the opt-out threshold for new slots.

-\item[-] \textbf{Two-regret insertion:} This operator recognizes that optimal solutions may not always come from consistently selecting the absolute best options.
-It starts by considering the second-best slots in each customer's utility list, contrary to the Greedy insertion strategy which begins with the best slots.
+\item[-] \textbf{Two-regret repair:} This operator focuses on assigning alternatives ranked second or lower in customers' preference lists, deliberately avoiding the top alternative to explore alternative solutions.

-\item[-] \textbf{Best insertion:} This operator operates similarly to the worst removal operator, utilizing insights from previous iterations.
-It removes all customers in array \(D\) from their respective routes and integrates them into the best feasible positions within the remaining routes.
-Suitable time slots are identified backward and forward, minimizing costs on average across all scenarios.
-The discounting mechanism aligns with the one used in the Greedy insertion strategy.
+\item[-] \textbf{Best repair:} This operator reconstructs routes for customers in \(D\) by finding best-performing positions in existing routes to decrease average costs across scenarios.
+The discounting mechanism aligns with the one used in the Greedy repair operator.

-\item[-] \textbf{Discount-rate-adjustment insertion:} This operator keeps the time slots of the customers in $D$ and randomly adjusts the discount rates for each option presented to them. \end{itemize}